diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 * rdd.pipe(Seq(SparkFiles.get(“finddistance.R”), “,”))
 * rdd.pipe(SparkFiles.get(“finddistance.R”) + ” ,”)

-The [SparkR] project also provides a lightweight frontend to use Spark from within R.
+The [SparkR] `project also provides a lightweight frontend to use Spark from within R`.

 ### Numeric RDD Operations
 Spark provides several descriptive statistics operations on RDDs containing numeric data.
 These are in addition to the more complex statistical and machine learning methods we will describe later in Chapter 11.